Employer profile: EY, one of the 'big four' accounting and consultancy firms

 Not for | People who aren't interested in how business works in the world |

-Nathan Agyekum, who is a Student Talent Attraction and Acquisition Adviser at EY, tells us what it’s really like to work for the company.
+Nathan Agyekum, who is an Apprenticeship Coach at EY, tells us what it’s really like to work for the company.

 What does EY do?